rooseveltframework/source-configs/README.md

 ## Schema layout:

-To setup config for a schema, you can set up a declarative JS object as follows in a JS file:
+To setup config for a schema, you can set up a declarative JSON-like schema to describe the configuration of your project.
+You can define such in a JS file, JSON file, or package.json file.
+Here's an example implemented in a JS file:

 ```js
 module.exports = {